Hot School Lunches for Kids - Tips and Ideas for Food Jars

-Ideas for School Lunches in a Food Jar
+Ideas for Hot School Lunches

 Okay, so what to put in the food jar?
 Well, it depends on what they will eat!
 Here are some things that work really well for a hot school lunch in a jar.